-These animals may not be imported, exported, traded or owned and there is no permit available except to zoos and research facilities.
+These animals may not be imported, exported, traded or owned and there is no permit available except for zoos and research facilities.

 Venomous snakes may be caught and kept, but again only if you have the correct permit.
 This right is detailed under the Rules and Regulations Governing Importation and Possession of Exotic Wild Animals.

-Like many other states, you need a permit to catch and keep rattlesnakes in South Dakota.
-These permits can be obtained from the Oklahoma Department of Wildlife Conservation.
+You need a permit to catch and keep rattlesnakes in South Dakota.
+Permits can be obtained from the Oklahoma Department of Wildlife Conservation.

 Under TENN.
 CODE ANN §70-4-401, §70-4-403, and §70-4-404, it is illegal for anybody to possess or breed ‘Class I wildlife,’ which is a catchall term that refers to venomous, endangered or otherwise inconvenient species to own.
-This includes “all poisonous snakes.”
+This includes all poisonous snakes in Tennessee.

 It’s legal to own venomous snakes in Texas.
 The permit costs just $20 and is obtainable from the Texas Parks and Wildlife Department.

-However, possession of cobras and similar venomous snakes (or snakes over six feet in length) is not permissible within Houston city limits, regardless of obtaining a state-wide permit or not.
+However, possession of cobras and similar venomous snakes (or snakes over 6 feet in length) is not permissible within Houston city limits, regardless of obtaining a state-wide permit or not.

 In Wisconsin, no permit is required for the keeping of venomous snakes.
 However, you should check with municipal law to see if they are banned where you live.
 Janesville, for example, restricts ownership of both venomous and constricting snakes.